alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 Keeping up to date

-- The version of scheme used; is unmodified; I use the Chez Scheme windows binary installer to provide the lib and dll files this links to; no part of that code is changed.
+- The version of scheme (kernel and boot files) used; can be unmodified; the app will work with the DLLS from the Chez Scheme windows binary installer.
-- Each major c++ library comes in from vcpkg a Microsoft c++ package manager; the set of packages for some versions of this app are many gigabytes in size; the package manager keeps them all up to date.
+  - The version included has had two functions added to the kernel to translate the escape key into a control/c interrupt.
+-  vcpkg a Microsoft c++ package manager is used for other library code.
 - There are solutions for the C++ projects that run in Visual Studio 2017-2019; they assume vcpkg exists .